domengabrovsek/telegram-bot/README.md

 ## Description

-Playing around with telegram bot and nodejs
+Playing around with telegram bot and nodejs and integrating different services into telegram bot.

 ## Commands